go-outside-labs/story-protocol-takehome/literature_review/README.md

 #### Part III: Encryption and Decryption of a Message with a Sampled Error Vector

 To illustrate how LWE can work, we operate our message vector over a ring modulo `mod`, so some information is lost.
-Then use Gaussian Elimination (a method to solve linear equations) to recover the original message.
+Then, use Gaussian Elimination (a method to solve linear equations) to recover the original message.

 First, we represent a message vector `m0` of size `m`, where each element has a modulo `mod`.